-With the Old Mutual Two Oceans Marathon now behind us, many people either ease off the training for a while, and others get bitten by the running bug because of the atmosphere the event present and are now very keen to take part next year.
-Although most of those running the marathon take it very seriously, many runners feel they have plenty of time to train but end up leave training too late and don’t spend enough time on the road.
+After big running races like the Old Mutual Two Oceans Marathon, many runners either ease off the training for a while, while others are bitten by the running bug because of the atmosphere the event presents and suddenly become very keen to take part next year.
+Although most of those running a big marathon like this one takes it very seriously, many runners feel they have plenty of time to train but end up leave training too late and don’t spend enough time on the road.

-Cross training can take the place in the form of EMS training like BODYTEC® and strength training, spin classes, swimming, hill walking, or a static bike, and all depends on your goals, time availability, and interests.
-There are a host of benefits to cross training as a runner, as well as the type of training you opt for.
+Cross-training can take the place in the form of EMS strength training like BODYTEC and spin classes, swimming, hill walking, or a static bike, and all depends on your goals, time availability, and interests.

 Inadequate strength from a lack of training can cause instability in the hips, knees and ankles of runners, which can then lead to painful injuries.
 This can be corrected by adding cross training to your regular running routine.
 The addition of a lower-impact exercise takes some of the pressure off of weaker muscles whilst strengthening them at the same time.

-For those who have sustained an injury in the months leading up to the Old Mutual Two Oceans Marathon, cross training can help keep your fitness and strength up without aggravating the injury, and, aid the recovery process.
-Cross training also helps correct any root problems allowing you to minimise the chance of a reoccurring injury.
-Because there is no strain on your joints as you don’t use any weights during your workout, EMS is used by physiotherapists to rehabilitate and maintain and improve fitness levels while you heal.
+For those who have sustained an injury in the months leading up to a marathon or big race, cross-training can help keep your fitness and strength up without aggravating the injury, and, aid the recovery process.
+Cross-training also helps correct any root problems allowing you to minimise the chance of a reoccurring injury.
+Because there is no strain on your joints as you don’t use any weights during your workout, EMS is used by physiotherapists to rehabilitate, maintain and improve fitness and strength levels while you heal.
 It’s an ideal solution for those with joint problems or back pain.

 One sign of a good runner is flexibility.
 This means having the ability to run with minimal internal resistance from muscles and joints; thus allowing you to better the efficiency of your stride.
 Minimal internal resistance also means you reduce your risk of injury as your muscles and joints can withstand more by performing more efficiently.

-Cross training exercises like weight lifting can help your running in more ways than you realise.
+Cross-training exercises like weight lifting and EMS training can help your running in more ways than you realise.
 Weight lifting builds stronger muscles and ligaments which are less susceptible to pulls, tears and other injuries.
-Weight lifting also enhances bone density and strength, lowering chances of osteoporosis.
+General strength training also enhances bone density and strength, lowering the chances of osteoporosis.

 The constant pounding of running can often place a lot of pressure on muscles, joints and ligaments, with many runners only managing about 15 hours of running per week.
-Adding cross training like EMS training can add variation to your exercise program, as well as preventing injuries and strengthening your fitness levels and muscles.
+Adding cross-training like a weekly 20-minute EMS session can add variation to your exercise program, as well as preventing injuries, and strengthen your fitness levels and muscles.

-BODYTEC® Lynnwood studio owner, Merle Rautenbach, credits EMS training for her improved strength, enabling her to improve on her running times.
-“I do not have a lot of time to spend on strength training because of all the cardio requirements and a hectic schedule – so BODYTEC® fits perfectly into my training regime,” she says EMS training, like BODYTEC®, is a workout that places no strain on joints and features an Electro Muscle Stimulation training device in combination with typical cardio training.
-BODYTEC® is South Africa’s leading EMS training franchise with 32 studios nationwide.
+BODYTEC Lynnwood studio owner, Merle Rautenbach, credits EMS training for her improved strength, enabling her to improve on her running times.
+“I don't have a lot of time to spend on strength training because of all the cardio requirements and a hectic schedule – so a 20-minute BODYTEC session fits perfectly into my weekly training regime,” she says.
+EMS training, like BODYTEC, is a workout that places no strain on joints and features an Electro Muscle Stimulation training device in combination with typical functional training.
+BODYTEC is South Africa’s leading EMS training franchise with 40 studios nationwide.